• Back

 The Reality of Modern Slavery and How You Can Support

-Stories like Zimal’s are the reality for millions of people across the globe, who are trapped in modern slavery.
-People are exploited through debt, fear, coercion and may often see no way out of their situation.
-However, the world has woken up to this issue, and there is a global drive to create workplaces that empower workers, that are to be free from exploitation and abuse.
+Stories like Zimal’s are the reality for millions of people across the globe who are trapped in modern slavery.
+People are exploited through debt, fear, and coercion and may often see no way out of their situation.
+However, the world has woken up to this issue, and there is a global drive to create workplaces that empower workers who are to be free from exploitation and abuse.

 While it may be tempting to shift blame onto particular brands and industries for the existence of this issue based on one or two news articles or hearsay, many companies are engaged in positive action in this space that goes unnoticed.

 At the Mekong Club, we work positively and collaboratively with companies who are striving to strengthen industries against modern slavery.
-This may be through putting mechanisms in place to ensure that workers can safely speak up about their conditions, training staff and suppliers on worker rights, through to investing in community initiatives to support with education and healthcare.
+This may be through putting mechanisms in place to ensure that workers can safely speak up about their conditions, training staff and suppliers on worker rights, and investing in community initiatives to support education and healthcare.